Skip to main content

 A single command to check your entire installation: system dependencies, cryptographic key validation, LLM provider connectivity, and web server configuration.

-fabro doctor # quick local checks
+fabro doctor

+Later releases removed the separate --live mode; doctor now always uses live server-backed diagnostics.
 If something is misconfigured, fabro doctor tells you exactly what’s wrong and how to fix it.

 More